-Online fundraising is increasingly important to nonprofits across the board.
-Online donor retention has become slightly easier to maintain as donors warm to monthly recurring donation options.
-Mobile fundraising and mobile-optimized donation pages are more important than ever, but securing mobile donations is generally more difficult than on traditional desktop browsers.
+The Takeaway: Online fundraising has become increasingly important to nonprofits across the board, with online donor retention now slightly easier to maintain as donors warm to monthly recurring donation options.
+Mobile fundraising and mobile-optimized donation pages are more crucial than ever, but securing mobile donations is generally less effective than on traditional desktop browsers.
 Nonprofits should devote energy specifically to developing mobile fundraising strategies.

 Fundraising Statistics: Corporate Philanthropy and Matching Gifts

 Corporate Philanthropy Statistics: